 Photo courtesy of TransAlta

-The Commission has increased its emphasis on understanding and applying sound economic principles to optimize regulatory outcomes for companies and their customers.
+The AUC has increased its emphasis on understanding and applying sound economic principles to optimize regulatory outcomes for companies and their customers.
 As a result, a unique position, the Dr. Alfred E. Kahn Visiting Scholar in Regulatory Economics, was created to give the Commission a solid perspective of current economic principles and analytical techniques as it explores more innovative and efficient regulatory solutions.

 “There is no higher calling than public service.
-It is an honour and a privilege to serve Alberta and to serve with the talented and dedicated group of Commission members and staff, all of whom are enlivened by the challenges ahead and dedicated to serving the public interest.” – AUC Chair, Willie Grieve
+It is an honour and a privilege to serve Alberta and to serve with the talented and dedicated group of Commission members and staff, all of whom are enlivened by the challenges ahead and dedicated to serving the public interest.” – Former AUC Chair, Willie Grieve

 Photo: The AUC has highly skilled staff in both Edmonton and Calgary that work together to serve Albertans.